-- Apart from the banks, Lyra has a dedicated connectivity with the telecos, with which smooth transactions could be processed.
+- Apart from the banks, Lyra has dedicated connectivity with the telecoms, with which smooth transactions could be processed.

-- Technically, the configuration from Lyra’s end was enhanced with the customized NAC service, which made the flow of transactions smooth enough during high utilisation.
+- Technically, the configuration from Lyra’s end was enhanced with the customized NAC service, which made the flow of transactions smooth enough during high utilization.

 What helped Lyra manage it all:

-- Robust and redundant setup at Lyra’s data centres at both Mumbai and Bangalore.
+- Robust and redundant setup at Lyra’s data centers at both Mumbai and Bangalore.

-- Customized NAC service that made the way for smooth transactions to flow during high utilisation.
+- Customized NAC service that made the way for smooth transactions to flow during high utilization.

-- Lyra’s in-house tech team that remained in constant touch with telecos for ensuring good connectivity for the transactions to flow.
+- Lyra’s in-house tech team that remained in constant touch with telecoms for ensuring good connectivity for the transactions to flow.